sst/guide/_chapters/create-a-cloudfront-distribution.md

 date: 2017-02-08 00:00:00
 ---

-Now that we our app up and running on S3, let's serve it out globally through CloudFront.
+Now that we have our app up and running on S3, let's serve it out globally through CloudFront.
 To do this we need to create a CloudFront Distribution.

 Select CloudFront from the list of services in your [AWS Console](https://console.aws.amazon.com).